glisak/Rhetos-wiki/Using-the-Domain-Object-Model.md

 * For the end result, see the example of the created playground app for the Bookstore demo application at <https://github.com/Rhetos/Bookstore/tree/master/test/Bookstore.Playground>.

-## Understand the generated object model
+## Understanding the generated object model

 When you run *DeployPackages.exe*, it will read DSL scripts and generated the web application.
 Most of the application's business features are implemented in the three generated source files: "ServerDom.Model.cs", "ServerDom.Orm.cs" and "ServerDom.Repositories.cs".
 You can find them in the Rhetos server subfolder `bin\Generated\` (for example, `Bookstore\dist\BookstoreRhetosServer\bin\Generated\`).